JohnLavender474/Megaman-Maverick/README.md

 ### Dr. Light’s Lab Cutscene

 Dr. Light restores Mega Man.
-However, he is unable to fully repair Proto Man since he is not familiar with his design.
-Proto Man reveals that Schisma is rallying robots who feel oppressed, radicalizing them and promising a society where robots will destroy the wealthy humans and rule over the ones who remain.
-Worse, the Mavericks have seized and imprisoned Wily, forcing him against his will to build new Robot Masters to serve their cause.
+Proto Man meanwhile refuses help from Dr. Light, preferring to leave and repair himself on his own.
+Before leaving, Proto Man reveals that Schisma is rallying robots who feel oppressed, radicalizing them and promising a society where robots will destroy the wealthy humans and rule over the ones who remain.
+Worse yet, the Mavericks have seized and imprisoned Wily, forcing him against his will to build new Robot Masters to serve their cause!

 Mega Man vows to stop the Mavericks, rescue Wily (despite their history), and prove that coexistence between humans and robots is still possible.

 ### Dr. Light’s Training Room

+Dr. Light equips Mega Man with a few new power-ups along with the protective immunization system (*from Super Adventure Rockman), an upgrade allowing him to neutralize infected robots without destroying them.
+The system also provides limited immunity to low-level infection and the ability to absorb purified virus clouds for temporary boosts.

-Dr. Light provides Megaman with new upgrades.
-Now, our heroic blue bomber can air dash and wall jump.
+With Dr. Light's medical upgrade, Megaman's gameplay has leveled up!
+Now, our heroic blue bomber...
+• Can execute the new moves 'walljump' and ‘airdash’.
+These abilities persist limitless for the remaining duration of the game.
+• Can withstand virus clouds up to a certain amount using the PIS.
+After being by three Roboenza clouds, Megaman will glow purple, lose the ability to use all weapons except the Mega Buster, lose the ability to charge his Mega Buster, and will take double damage.
+• Can upgrade his internal abilities, but only if he buys them as Auto's Shop (examples: Virus/Roboenza Cloud Immunity LVL2, Charge Shot LVL3, Sliding Speed LVL2, etc).

 Once Megaman finishes his training session, he thanks Dr. Light for the upgrades and start his main mission once again.